Gender-Based Violence (GBV) Specialist

 We are looking for someone who brings:

-• Bilingualism (English and French) with strong written and verbal communication skills
+• Bilingualism (English and French) with strong written and verbal communication skills is a strong asset

 How to Apply